-We can see that symmetric cryptography eliminates two main weaknesses of the symmetric one.
+We can see that asymmetric cryptography eliminates two main weaknesses of the symmetric one.
 First of all, the private key that decrypts the data isn’t transferred anywhere.
 Therefore, only the recipient poses the private key and is the only person responsible for its security.

 Those properties significantly reduce any possibilities of any exposures that could allow unauthorized parties to read the confidential message.
 Besides data encryption and decryption asymmetric cryptography is also widely used in digital signatures.